app-sre/signalfx-prometheus-exporter/README.md

 This example enables filtering based on the `instance` label of metrics.
-A filtered scrape on this label can be done via the `:9091/metrics/instance?target=value` endpoint, where the `target` query paremter supplies the value to filter on.
+A filtered scrape on this label can be done via the `:9091/metrics/instance?target=value` endpoint, where the `target` query parameter supplies the value to filter on.

 The async metric delivery mode of SignalFX makes it necessary to handle situations where metrics are yet missing (e.g. cold cache on process startup).
 The